romikforest/runtime-common-library-dicountries/README.md

 During the normalization the search process usually checks the cache first.
 If some country isn't found in the cache more complicated techniques will be used.
-Every found country is placed to the simple cache, but if the cache riches `max_search_cache` size it will be cleared and the search process will be reinitialized.
+Every found country is placed to the simple cache, but if the cache reaches `max_search_cache` size it will be cleared and the search process will be reinitialized.